 I chose Magpie, first time I wrote anything, because I am a Magpie.
 I listen to conversations, pieces of poetry, wireless programmes, and when they leave an impression inside me, either the jewel, sadness, or the happiness, whatever it may be, I make it into my own vision … I feel very comfortable working under Magpie.
 It was an advantage because people would discuss my poetry and not know it was mine, so there was an honesty about what they said …”

 If the above account were the only time when a bird has come close to me, or to one of my friends, around the time of a death, it might seem like a remarkable curiosity.
 Because I’ve recorded similar testimony from several other people -involving birds from species that were personally significant for them- however, such ‘showings’ seem to me to demonstrate the possibility of extra-ordinarily subtle relationship between humans and other species.
 Moreover they appear to confirm the claim encoded in traditional lore, that birds can and do, somehow, occasionally assist humans by serving as messengers and psychopomps.

 Postscript 13/9/13: I’ve recently heard from Peter’s former partner and close companion that a hoopoe has come, twice, to her window, behaving in a way that was ‘startlingly similar’ to the magpie described above.
 This occurred about a week after the first anniversary of his funeral.
-She first saw hoopoes in Zimbabwe where she went to see more of the sculptures that she’d seen and loved when they were exhibited at the Yorkshire Sculpture Park.
-Those sculptures became a formative influence on Peter’s work.
+She first saw hoopoes in Zimbabwe where she went to see more of the sculptures that became a formative influence on Peter’s work when they were exhibited at the Yorkshire Sculpture Park.

 1) Deborah E. Reed-Danahay, Auto/Ethnography, Rewriting the Self and the Social, Berg, 1997.